ulmer-morozov/clarionsharp/README.md

 # clarionsharp
 safe, 100% .net clarion reader with object mapping.
+Support Arrays!

 This code read and map one record from Clarion .DAT database.